Frequently Asked Questions

 LOAN TO VALUE RATIO:

 When originating real estate loans, one of the most important metrics is the loan to value.
-Requiring significant equity in the investment allows us to account for unforeseen changes in the economy or the property.
-For our most of our loans, we limit the LTV to 65% or less with an average LTV of 54%.
+Requiring significant equity in the investment allows us to account for unforeseen economic or property changes.
+We limit the LTV to 65% or less for most of our loans, with an average LTV of 54%.

 CASH INVESTED BY BORROWER (LOAN TO COST):